enkidevs/curriculum/typescript/introduction/intro-typescript/why-typescript.md

 One way to think of TypeScript is as a **spellchecker for JavaScript**.

-TypeScript checks your code **statically**, by looking at it *without running it*[1].
-This can speed up development because you can catch problems early on.
+TypeScript checks your code **statically**, by looking at it *without running it*.
+This can speed up development because you can catch problems early on[1].

 Your editor can integrate with TypeScript and display any problems in the code as you're writing it.
 This means you write safer code from the start.